zaddan/apx_tool_chain/src/python_files/behzad_readme.txt

 workingList needs to be continuous

 Notes:
 how to run the program
 set up the CSrc/ files. first with the whole program, approximated. then run_tool.py rm pareto_set_file.txt (this file contains the pareto fronts associated with already run programs.
-We remove it because the whole program run shouldn't be intefering with the next step) then breaks the whole program to chunks and run_tool for each chunk. python compbine_paretos.py (to explore the permutation of the locally realized output pareto fronts) python comparet_pareto_curves.py (to compare the globally realized with the permutation of the locally realized ones)
+We remove it because the whole program run shouldn't be intefering with the next step) then breaks the whole program to chunks and run_tool for each chunk. (the result will be appended to the pareto_set_file.txt" file python compbine_paretos.py (to explore the permutation of the locally realized output pareto fronts) python comparet_pareto_curves.py (to compare the globally realized with the permutation of the locally realized ones)